-- Wildfires: Wildfire damage may be more associated with the West Coast than with New England, but wildfires are happening more often in Maine.
+- Wildfires: Wildfire damage may be more associated with the West Coast than with New England.
+However, wildfires are happening more often in Maine.
 Wildfire insurance is necessary for homes located in high-risk areas and can be purchased via many of the best home insurance companies.

 Other common causes of loss that Maine homeowners may want insurance coverage for are theft, vandalism and liability.

-Keeping in mind the specific common causes of loss that Maine homeowners face, you may want to consider purchasing the following coverages:
+There are specific common causes of loss that Maine homeowners face.
+Given these added risks, you may want to consider purchasing the following coverages:

 - Flood insurance: Homeowners insurance does not typically cover damage caused by flooding.
 If you want to purchase flood coverage, you will likely need a separate, dedicated flood insurance policy.
 Many insurers offer flood insurance.
 It is also available through the National Flood Insurance Program.

 - Water backup coverage: Water backup typically happens when a sump pump can no longer keep up with heavy rainfall and the water backs up into a basement, but backup damage can result from water backing up in any drain or sewer line.
 This coverage is typically purchased by endorsement.